matheustor4/PyMTDEvaluator2/README.md

 	docker cp <container-ID>:/Results.zip .

-We recommend to start a new container for each round of evaluations.
+We recommend starting a new container for each round of evaluations.

 ## Errors while using MCDM methods:

 In general, errors occur when the parameters present anomalies (e.g., short time for attack success and late VM migrations, etc).
 Some examples are below.
 In case you find errors like: "raise ValueError(f"The data {values} doesn't look like a ranking")", please check your parameters.
+If you check, and your parameters are ok, try to run the tool with the same parameters again.

 1) Zero value for any of the criteria

-	At this version of PyMTDEvaluator, we need to have at least 1% of weight for the each of the criteria.
+	At this version of PyMTDEvaluator, we need to have at least 1% of weight for each of the criteria.
 Zero values cause errors in the data transformation for the evaluation.

 2) Errors in shorter evaluations without MTD action.